 Yeah, you read that right.
 You can write blog posts faster and cut your content development process time in half with a few handy tricks, tips, and tools.
-Content development, mainly writing blog posts is one of the most time-consuming aspects of content marketing for most people.
+Content development, mainly writing blog posts, is one of the most time-consuming aspects of content marketing for most people.
 I’ve spoken with people who take 2-3 days to write a blog post.
 I do most of mine in a few hours.
 How?
 It’s all about preparation.
 Creating your weekly content shouldn't feel like a chore; it should simply be a task on your to-do list.
 Let me share my streamlined process so you can learn how to write blog posts faster, and that, my friend, will help you get better results (that means more traffic, leads, and sales from your website).

 I’ll share my exact batching process.
-I use an Excel spreadsheet to map out all my content topics and monthly content calendar.
+I use an Excel spreadsheet to map all my content topics and monthly content calendar.
 This process was developed and then refined numerous times over the years.
-I have this very process to manage content production workflows for multiple clients at once.
+I have this process to manage content production workflows for multiple clients simultaneously.
 Keeping hundreds of pieces of content in the queue and moving on track was challenging - the organization was key to not missing anything.
 The organization is a big part of speeding up your process.

 Keep a running content topic list.
 I have a note on my phone and add topic ideas to it as they arise when I’m out and about, talking to people.
-Many of the blog posts I write are a direct result of a client or prospect’s question about content marketing best practices, challenges, or issues they’re facing.
+Many of the blog posts I write directly result from a client or prospect’s question about content marketing best practices, challenges, or issues they’re facing.
 I find writing the idea down immediately helps.
 If I don’t, I forget it.
 Anyone else?

 Marketing Pro Tip: Answer your customer’s questions with the content you develop.
 Don’t just try to push your agenda.
 Provide information they need and they’ll want to read what you write.
 They might even share it!
 And isn’t that the goal?

-Planning and being organized helps speed up the process in several ways.
+Planning and being organized help speed up the process in several ways.
 If you keep a running list of ideas, it’s easy to have topics to work with when creating your content calendar.
 Creating a schedule is key to speeding up your process.
 You always know what needs to be written next.

 Have you ever sat down, known you needed to write a post, but had NO IDEAS?
 What happens?
-You check Facebook, you respond to email, you look at pictures or videos, but you get no work done.
-An hour later, that blank Word doc or WordPress page or whatever, is still staring you in the face.
+You check Facebook, respond to emails, look at pictures or videos, and get no work done.
+An hour later, that blank Word doc or WordPress page still stares you in the face.
 And that stinks.

-When I get ready to create a content calendar, I start with the master topic ideas tab and see which ones will work for the current content plan.
+When I prepare to create a content calendar, I start with the master topic ideas tab and see which ones will work for the current content plan.

 Before I start writing a word, I think about which posts I should write and where they should be shared.
 I write for my website, as well as industry sites.
 I note where the post will be shared right in my monthly content calendar.
-If all the content you’re creating will be posted on your blog, you can skip this step.
+You can skip this step if all your content is posted on your blog.
 It works for me but may not be necessary for you.

-Since I write for multiple audiences on The Etched Blog, it’s essential to ensure we provide information that’s useful to all of them on a regular basis.
+Since I write for multiple audiences on this blog, it’s essential to ensure we provide information that’s useful to all of them on a regular basis.
 Due to this, I also determine which content pillar each topic idea aligns with, ensuring there’s good coverage for each.
 Some of my readers are small business owners; others are course creators, coaches, or Realtors.
 I've got multiple audiences to connect with each month, and you may too.
 Consider who will read the content as you plan it to ensure you have something for your different audiences.

 What does a persona look like?
-Sometimes companies have personas that include pictures, names, interests, etc. Some will print the personas off and keep them in the marketing office; others know who they are and refer to them when necessary.
-Some like to note which persona a specific piece of content is going to target.
-I don’t record the persona in the master content plan, but I do note which content topic pillar it addresses (and those all align with my personas).
+Sometimes, companies have personas that include pictures, names, interests, etc. Some will print the personas off and keep them in the marketing office; others know who they are and refer to them when necessary.
+Some like to note which persona a specific piece of content will target.
+I don’t record the persona in the master content plan, but I note which content topic pillar it addresses (and those all align with my personas).
 My ideal customer is Jessica, and I think about her and what questions she has as I create my content plan each time.

 Marketing ProTip: Physically block out time in your calendar for both content planning and writing your posts.
 It will help speed up the process by allowing you uninterrupted time to focus on the projects.
 Do them on two separate days so you can focus on the calendar one day and writing & editing another.

 You can write blog posts faster by using AI tools to help with your brainstorming and being very organized and focused in your approach.
-It’s easier to write a blog post if you have everything you need to start when you sit down.
-Spend time focusing on the research and organization part of the process ahead of time and you’ll be able to write much faster.
+Writing a blog post is easier if you have everything you need to start when you sit down.
+Spend time focusing on the research and organization part of the process ahead of time, and you’ll be able to write much faster.